-A rear extension can offer extensive additional living space for you and your family.
-The above rear kitchen extension in Wandsworth added a large kitchen diner with a ground floor WC.
+A rear kitchen extension can offer extensive additional living space for you and your family.
+The above rear kitchen extension in Wandsworth, London added a large kitchen diner with a ground floor WC.
 This open plan space has been zoned in a way that makes the most of the extra footprint gained.
 This south-west London family can cook, eat, socialise and relax in this kitchen extension without feeling cramped.
 The high ceilings give the room an airy feel and plenty of natural light floods the space with the two skylights and the large bi-folding doors; bringing the outside in.

 Side return extension

-This Finsbury Park townhouse added a side return extension that transformed a small dark kitchen into a spacious light-filled room.
+This Finsbury Park townhouse added a kitchen side return extension in London that transformed a small dark kitchen into a spacious light-filled room.
 The length of the extension has three skylights installed and the exposed brick gives the space a contemporary look.
 A ground floor WC was also installed, together with bespoke storage cupboards along the stairs.
 At Simply, we can configure the extra space provided by an extension to include what you need to make your house as liveable as possible – whether that’s storage, a new bathroom, bedroom or a bigger kitchen.